Russ Bradford

 Council Member

-Council member focused on housing support, public health, and social justice initiatives.
+Council member focused on community recognition and public health initiatives.

 Legislative style

-Proactive sponsor of resolutions addressing social issues and community support initiatives.
+Proactive sponsor of resolutions recognizing community contributions and supporting public health initiatives.

-- •Supported the creation of a Winter Storm Housing Support Docket to assist residents in maintaining housing stability.
+- •Sponsorship of a resolution supporting the creation of a Winter Storm Housing Support Docket.

 Voting record